sveltia/sveltia-cms/README.md

 1. Select the Language tab.
 1. Paste your key to the DeepL API Authentication Key field.
 1. Close the Settings dialog.

-More translation service providers will be added in the future.

 ### Localizing entry slugs